Fl0W97/ci-p3-stock-analyst/README.md

 ## Improvements and ideas for subsequent projects

-- add API from https://www.alphavantage.co/ and suing live stock data
+- add API from https://www.alphavantage.co/ and using live stock data
+- add more validations
+- adjust html and JavaSript files to improve the design

 ## Credits